cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/databases/database-replication.md

 When you start replicating your database, the Cloud 66 will commence the following process:

-1. We take a full backup of the master database server in your source stack.
+1. We take a full backup of the master database server in your source application.
 2. A secondary database is configured to be a slave of the source database
 3. The source database is configured to be a master of the secondary database
 4. The relevant environment variables are updated for use in your code and scripts